8483/notes/topics/electron.md

 ```
 **All tools should be installed as dev dependencies.**

+### Errors

 When running `npm install electron`, some users occasionally encounter installation errors.

 In almost all cases, these errors are the result of network problems and not actual issues with the electron npm package.
 Errors like `ELIFECYCLE`, `EAI_AGAIN`, `ECONNRESET`, and `ETIMEDOUT` are all indications of such network problems.

-The best resolution is to try switching networks, or just wait a bit and try installing again.
+**The best resolution is to try reconnecting, switching networks, or just waiting for a bit before trying to install again.**

 # Run
 **Before anything, make sure that `package.json` is updated with the relevant entry file.
 Default is `index.js`.**